HewlettPackard/python-storage-clients/doc/source/pages/storeserv.rst

 PUT request
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The following code modifies a host on the 3PAR array (change host persona and location description):
+The following code modifies a host on the HPE 3PAR array (change host persona and location description):

 .. code:: python